Who We Are

 Havergal College is one of Canada’s preeminent independent schools for girls from Junior Kindergarten to Grade 12.

 At Havergal College, each student is supported to make empowering choices and become the architect of their education.
 An all-girls school (Junior Kindergarten to Grade 12) in Toronto, Canada, Havergal offers a rigorous curriculum designed around the pillars of academics and wellbeing.
 Our students learn new ways to express themselves with creativity, enthusiasm and self-confidence.
 Havergal alumni graduate with inquiry mindsets, ready to solve problems and meet the demands of a rapidly-changing world.

 Founded in 1894 and rooted in Anglican tradition, Havergal’s mission is to prepare young women to make a difference.
-The hallmarks of a Havergal education are enriched, broad-based educational programs and rigorous academic standards, a stimulating and supportive learning environment and a strong community that fosters the qualities of leadership, good citizenship and integrity.
+The hallmarks of a Havergal education are enriched, broad-based educational programs and rigorous academic standards, a stimulating and supportive learning environment and a strong community that fosters the qualities of leadership and good citizenship, underpinned by the school’s values of Integrity, Inquiry, Compassion and Courage.
 These pillars of excellence prepare our graduates as leaders of the future and have positioned Havergal at the forefront of women’s education for more than 125 years.

 Meet Our Leadership